Innovating Community Involvement in Urban Design

 Early Wins: Orange County Great Park, Ken Smith Landscape Architect

 Accessible Materials: Des Moines Water Works Park, Sasaki

 Gina is a landscape architect, principal, and chair of Sasaki's Urban Studio.
-The Urban Studio is an energized and interdisciplinary group of practitioners solely dedicated to the improvement of quality of life in American cities through rigorous planning, exceptional design, and strong community partnerships.
+The Urban Studio is an energized and interdisciplinary group of practitioners solely dedicated to the improvement of quality of life in cities through rigorous planning, exceptional design, and strong community partnerships.